ferdiebergado/go-fullstack-boilerplate/README.md

 make db
 ```

-5. Run the server in development mode.
+5. Run the server in development mode with hot reloading.

 ```sh
 make dev